 - A hat – this stylish baseball cap from Madewell is my go-to when packing light.

 - Your favorite camera – check out our guide to choosing the best camera and lens for travel photos!

-- Swimsuits, a beach cover-up, and a light jumpsuit – here are some picks from what I wore in Aruba:
+- Swimsuits, a beach cover-up, and a light jumpsuit – all essentials for a humid beach climate.

 For more resources, check out:

 - Trip planning advice, events and more: Aruba.com

 Thank you to the Aruba Tourism Board for hosting us so we could experience the beauty of Aruba!
 As always, all opinions from this trip are our own.